schatt89/SGN-41007/README.md

-# SNG-41007
+# SNG-41007 Autumn 2019

 Homework solutions for Pattern Recognition and Machine Learning course at Tampere University.
 The data is provided.
 For more info about the tasks visit the official [web page](http://www.cs.tut.fi/courses/SGN-41006/) of the course

 ## Ex1

 Task 1 - A simple matplotlib plot \
-Task 2 - Fix an image with uneven brightning using a Gaussian \
+Task 2 - Fix an image with uneven brightening using a Gaussian \
 Task 3 - Estimate sinusoidal parameters

 ## Ex2